lindaszabo/KNIFE/README.md

   4. denovo_script_out: debugging output generated during creation of de novo index.
   5. sampleStats: logs from generating sample statistics files

+# Selecting High Quality Circular and Linear Junctions
+True circular and linear junctions are a subset of the reported junctions.
+All identified junctional reads are reported along with a posterior probability (GLM reports) or p-value (naive reports).
+Instead of selected a threshold on read counts as you would for other circular RNA algorithms, you will select a threshold on these statistical scores and filter the reports.
+For the publication, we generally considered junctions with a score of 0.9 or higher to be true positive circular RNA (see publication for details).
+You can filter the results on read count as well if you want to limit your analysis to highly expressed RNA.

 # Verifying Installation
 Pre-trimmed fastq files for 1 human sample are provided with the release of v1.1.
 See the README under testData for instructions to run KNIFE on this sample.
 Expected results are provided in testData/testOutput.